microsoft/ML-For-Beginners/6-NLP/2-Tasks/README.md

 ### Word and Phrase Frequencies

-A useful tool when analyzing a large body of text is to build a dictionary of every word or phrase of interest and how often it appears.
-The phrase `the quick red fox jumped over the lazy brown dog` has a word frequency of 2 for `the`.
+A useful procedure when analyzing a large body of text is to build a dictionary of every word or phrase of interest and how often it appears.
+The phrase `the quick red fox jumped over the lazy brown dog` has a word frequency of 2 for the.

-Let's look at an example text, where we count the frequency of words, from the Rudyard Kipling poem *The Winners* has a verse:
+Let's look at an example text where we count the frequency of words.
+Rudyard Kipling's poem The Winners contains the following verse:

 ```output
 What the moral?
 Who rides may read.